tamionv/problem_building_framework/README.md

-problemconfig | A script that sets problem configuration variables (i.e. $problemname, $timelimit) lib | A bash library, used for the scripts in this bundle run | ./run -s "s1.cpp s2.cpp" -t "00 01" will run s1.cpp, s2.cpp on 00, 01 -- ommiting -s or -t respectively leads to running all sources / all tests buildtests | ./buildtests will build all tests following testmanifest testmanifest | describes the structure of the tests ingen | Contains files related to input generation ingen/makefile | A file that needs to make the input generator, ingen/ingen.bin
+problemconfig | A script that sets problem configuration variables (i.e. $problemname, $timelimit) lib | A bash library, used for the scripts in this bundle run | ./run -s "s1.cpp s2.cpp" -t "00 01" will run s1.cpp, s2.cpp on 00, 01 -- ommiting -s or -t respectively leads to running all sources / all tests buildtests | ./buildtests will build all tests following testmanifest. ./buildtests -r "revision name" will restore a previous revision testmanifest | describes the structure of the tests ingen | Contains files related to input generation ingen/makefile | A file that needs to make the input generator, ingen/ingen.bin